 Mr. Richardson is the Executive Vice President and a founding Director, now Trustee, of Killam Apartment REIT (TSX: KMP.UN) since 2000.
-He is also the President of Freehold Commercial Realty Limited, a commercial real estate management company based in Halifax.
-Most recently, Mr. Richardson co-founded Sustane Technologies Inc., an advanced recycling company building a biomass pellet and syn-diesel plant in Chester, NS.
+He is also the President of Freehold Commercial Realty Limited, a commercial real estate company based in Halifax.
+As well, Mr. Richardson co-founded Sustane Technologies Inc. in 2014.
+This advanced recycling company converts plastic and biomass into markable commodities at its plant in Chester, NS.
 Mr. Richardson has worked in real estate for over 35 years and holds a Bachelor of Commerce degree from Dalhousie University and is a Fellow Chartered Professional Accountant.
-Active in his community, Mr. richardson is a past member of Dalhousie's Board of Governors and has chaired the Board of Directors for the IWK Health Centre and the YMCA of Greater Halifax/Dartmouth, as well as involvement numerous industry associations.
+Active in his community, Mr. Richardson is a past member of Dalhousie's Board of Governors and has chaired the Board of Directors for the IWK Health Centre and the YMCA of Greater Halifax/Dartmouth.